-As VPNs become increasingly important to the organizations deploying them, there is a demand to make IPsec solutions more scalable and less prone to down time, by using more than one physical gateway to either share the load or back each other up.
-Similar demands have been made in the past for other critical pieces of an organizations's infrastructure, such as DHCP and DNS servers, web servers, databases and others.
+As VPNs become increasingly important to the organizations deploying them, there is a demand to make IPsec solutions more scalable and less prone to down time, by using more than one physical gateway to either share the load or back each other up, forming a "cluster" (see Section 2).
+Similar demands have been made in the past for other critical pieces of an organization's infrastructure, such as DHCP and DNS servers, web servers, databases and others.